A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 “Is this available?”

-You can use this phrase to ask if there’s a changing room, locker, or shower available for you to use.
+You can use this phrase to ask if there’s a changing room, locker, or shower available.

 7. ”Tsukattemo daijobu desu ka?”